Using conda environments¶

 Method 3: specify software to install with a YAML file¶

-Often, it's easier to create environments and install software using a YAML file that specifies all the software to be installed.
+Often, it's easier to create environments and install software using a YAML file that specifies all the software to be installed as demonstrated in the video.
 For our example, we are using a file called

 Let's start back in the